Banknotes and coins

 • They are intended to commemorate a specific event or person.

-(1) As a rule, euro countries may each issue only two €2 commemorative coins per year.
+(1) As a general rule, euro countries may each issue only two €2 commemorative coins per year.
 Exceptionally, they are allowed to issue a third, provided that it is one issued jointly and that it commemorates events of Europe-wide importance.